Guereintia

 1923 The referendum for independence as a colony of Ireland is passed.
 Melbroin and the surrounding Bá Philib (Port Phillip) District is renamed Guereintia after the rebel leader and folk hero.

-1973 The vote is extended to include every adult citizens of the province.
+1973 The vote is extended to include every adult citizen of the province.
 Up to this date, only landowners had that right.